Life is crazy; work doesn’t have to be.

 Give your people the tools to have tough conversations with one another.
 Talk about how the team will respond when (not if) there’s a problem.
 Rehearse.
 Practice.
 Role-play and be ready.
 You’ll prevent problems from catching fire and blowing up into unproductive drama.

-These first two steps help you prepare for drama-situations before they happen.
-Now let’s look at what to do when the drama happens:
+These first two steps help you prepare for drama-inducing situations before they happen.
+Now let’s look at what to do when the workplace drama happens:

 3. Acknowledge Their Feelings / Concern